ckpwong/ckpwong.github.io/about.md

 Outside of work, I have a weak resistence to crafting, reading, quality tea and coffee, gaming.
 And of course, chocolate.

-I am not addicted to exercising, but we get along.
+I am not addicted to fitness, but we get along.

 ### Technologies